makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-server-ros7.md

 cover-img: /assets/img/cover/img-cover-mikrotik.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-openvpn.png
 share-img: /assets/img/cover/img-cover-mikrotik.jpg
-tags: [HomeLab ,Networking ,Mikrotik ,OpenVPN]
+tags: [Networking, Mikrotik, OpenVPN]
-categories: [HomeLab ,Networking ,Mikrotik ,OpenVPN]
+categories: [Networking, Mikrotik, OpenVPN]
 ---
 This is an updated version of previous blog post which was describing [how to configure OpenVPN server on ROS 6.X](https://makeitcloudy.pl/how-to-configure-mikrotik-openvpn-server-ros6/), which brings the updates towards ROS 7.X.
 Please read this post before applying those settings, unless you can ammend current configuration accordingly to suit your needs.